Namaarie/AgentSpec-CEN5016/README.md

-# Since the experimental LangChain APIs are no longer supported, we are migrating this code to the stable version.

 # AgentSpec

 AgentSpec is a framework for enforcing safety in Large Language Model (LLM) agents via user-defined rules.
 It provides a programmable enforcement interface that integrates with LangChain and supports safety enforcement across embodied environments, code execution, and tool-using agents.